22 Nov. 2021

 Her transfer to Metz Handball this summer should help the 25-year-old centre back, who can also play as a left back, gain more experience at the highest level and, therefore, help Brazil become more unpredictable in attack.

-Key players: Alexandra do Nascimento (right wing), Barbara Arenhart (goalkeeper), Bruna de Paula Almeida (centre back), Ana Paula Rodrigues Belo (centre back)
+Key players: Barbara Arenhart (goalkeeper), Bruna de Paula Almeida (centre back), Ana Paula Rodrigues Belo (centre back)

 Qualification for Spain 2021: 2021 South and Central America Handball Confederation Women's Championship – Winners